rails-girls-summer-of-code/rgsoc-teams/README.md

 ## Quick Start
 ###Beginner Friendly Tips for New Contributors
-- After forking the repo, follow the steps above (Bootstrap (& optionally Mailtrap))
+- After forking the repo, follow the steps described above under 'Bootstrap'.
+Mailtrap is optional.
 - (Install and) connect to Postgres server
 - With everything properly installed, open the browser in development environment
 - The app should be available, with the database loaded with fake data.